-Vitamin D is essential for absorbing minerals to keep our bones, muscles and teeth strong but it is essential for our immunity and for so many more metabolic functions in the body.
+Vitamin D is essential for absorbing minerals to keep our bones, muscles, and teeth strong.
+It is also vital for our immunity and many more metabolic functions.

-Unlike many essential vitamins that are obtained by food, vitamin D can be synthesised through a photosynthetic reaction that is triggered by the presence of UVB radiation, which is from the sun.
+Unlike many essential vitamins obtained by food, vitamin D is synthesized through a photosynthetic reaction triggered by the presence of UVB radiation (which is from the sun).

 90% is produced by sunlight and 10% by food.

-Although the skin cells carry out this process, it is the liver where the conversion occurs, mostly.
+Although the skin cells carry out this process, it is primarily the liver where the conversion occurs.

-If you are well-covered in clothing, sunscreen and have excess body fat, this will be reduced.
+This is reduced if you are well-covered in clothing and sunscreen and have excess body fat.

-Also, you have to take into consideration the skin pigment melanin.
-The darker the skin, the more vitamin D deficiency.
+Also, you must consider the skin pigment melanin—the darker the skin, the more vitamin D deficiency.

-Which reveals of course that darker skin needs six times more skin exposure than pale skin for essential vitamin D photosynthesis.
+This reveals, of course, that darker skin needs six times more skin exposure than pale skin for essential vitamin D photosynthesis.

-It is recommended that a daily dose of 10-15 minutes for lighter skin and up to 120 minutes (dependant on skin pigments) of sun exposure provides good vitamin D production.
+It is recommended that a daily dose of 10-15 minutes for lighter skin and up to 120 minutes (dependent on skin pigments) of sun exposure provide good vitamin D production.

-Which also explains how winters and countries where light is restricted and the need for clothes encourages the likeliness of SAD.
+This also explains how winters and countries where light is restricted, and the need for clothes encourage the likeliness of SAD.

-In fact, there are many conditions associated with lack of vitamin D but also less than optimal mental and physical health for all of us.
+Many conditions are associated with a lack of vitamin D and less than optimal mental and physical health for all of us.

-Of course, this doesn’t apply to sun-sensitive individuals and those taking medication that cause photosensitivity and they will need a good diet and supplements.
+Of course, this doesn’t apply to sun-sensitive individuals and those taking medication that cause photosensitivity.
+They will need a good diet and supplements.